Cdist

 Pros and Cons

-Cdist has several advantages, including:
+Cdist offers several advantages, including:

-Cdist also has some disadvantages, including:
+While Cdist is a powerful tool, it also has some disadvantages, including:

 FAQ